 10 April: At the Television Awards division of 2014 50th Chicago International Film Festival the Phoenix program “News Zone: Pig Carcasses in the Huangpu River”, was awarded the Gold Plaque for “Investigative Reporting/News Documentary” and the documentary programme “The Journey to North Korea” was awarded a Certificate of Merit in the same category, and the programme “Omni Media Online” was awarded the Silver Plaque for Art Direction/ Production Design.

-11 May: At the National Buddha’s Birthday Celebration which was staged by the Fo Guang Mountain Monastery on Ketagalan Boulevard in central Taipei and which marked the opening of the once a year Buddhist Carnival, Mr. LIU Changle J.P., the Chairman and CEO of Phoenix, participated in the ceremony and delivered a speech at the event, emphasizing the value of tolerance and benevolence.
+11 May At the National Buddha’s Birthday Celebration which was staged by the Fo Guang Shan Monastery on Ketagalan Boulevard in central Taipei and which marked the opening of the once a year Buddhist Carnival, Mr. LIU Changle J.P., the Chairman and CEO of Phoenix, participated in the ceremony and delivered a speech at the event, emphasizing the value of tolerance and benevolence.

 30 May The 2014 Shangri-La Dialogue was held in Singapore and attracted several hundred political leaders and experts in the area of defence and foreign policy.
 The London-based International Institute of Strategic Studies and Phoenix jointly held a television debate in the conference hall of the Shangri-La Hotel, which stood out as the first main event at the opening of this year’s Dialogue.